 Is it any good?

+A Cricket in Times Square lacks visual flair -- which is surprising, considering the source.
 Because George Selden's classic children's book is so warm and endearing, one would expect that Chuck Jones, the master behind How the Grinch Stole Christmas as well as some of the truly great Warner Brothers cartoons, would work magic on the story.
 Sadly, he didn't.
-A CRICKET IN TIMES SQUARE lacks visual flair -- surprising, considering the source.
 The whole thing feels rushed, and unreasonable sacrifices are made in story and character development in order to squeeze it into a too-tight half-hour timeframe.

 The animated characters are far less engaging than they are in their original literary form.
 The cat, Harry, serves no purpose at all, and Chester the cricket is an altogether bland creation, with a weak voice and a face made up of two dots and a curved line.
 With no one in the story to really care about, hardly any action to propel them, and very little humor to distract from its other failings, this program doesn't offer children much to get excited about.
 Even the altruistic gesture it all leads up to falls flat.

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.